plusmobileapps/text-theme-blog/_posts/2020-10-09-ktor-slackbot-heroku.md

 ![](/assets/images/install-slack-bot.png)

 Now that you have installed the bot to the workspace, it should land you back on OAuth and Permissions page with a token that we will use later to authenticate with our Slack instance to post messages.
-This key should be kept private and not checked into any repository which we will discuss how to keep this secret.
+This key should be kept private and not checked into any repository which we will discuss in a bit how to keep this secret.

 ![](/assets/images/slack-bot-token.png)